rancher/rancher-docs/docs/how-to-guides/new-user-guides/manage-clusters/clean-cluster-nodes.md

 </TabItem>
 <TabItem value="K3s">

-There are two components that need to be removed on nodes of a K3s cluster that was provisioned through Rancher:
+You need to remove the following components from Rancher-provisioned K3s nodes:

-* The rancher-system-agent, which connects to Rancher and installs and manages K3s
+* The rancher-system-agent, which connects to Rancher and installs and manages K3s.
-* K3s itself
+* K3s itself.

 ### Removing rancher-system-agent